 “Sarah Jane, I have looked at your notes and can see you have fought a battle and a half…”

 So I had my first Excision Laparoscopy on March 18th 2020.
 Sadly, having excision surgery doesn’t mean your are cured.
 It is supposed to give you relief and reduce pain/symptoms.
 Many people get years of relief from this surgery.
 Unfortunately, I didn’t.
 I ended up in hospital twice in August/September 2020 with severe pain.
 Needless to day, the standard of treatment I received while in hospital both times was terrible.
 One doctor told me to go get pregnant as if it were as easy to do so.
-After weeks of suffering from the medical trauma, and pain increasing, I rang Mr Mann and he suggested I have a MRI done.
+After weeks of suffering from the medical trauma, and pain increasing, I rang my gynaecologist in Birmingham and he suggested I have a MRI done.
 I did and it resulted in me needing another operation.

 Fast forward to present time!
 It has been 4 weeks this week since I had my second excision surgery and wanted to give you a little update about the operation and how I am doing.